fs-linguistics/Fachschaft-Planning/README.md

   - hopefully date & room set
 - find old websites and email department about them
 - Studieninformationstag
-  - Nicolai will swing by
+  - Nicolai will swing by and report
+- Email: who is the admin?
+Is that still relevant?
 ---